 - Dermoid cyst: This is a type of benign tumor sometimes referred to as mature cystic teratoma.
 It is an abnormal cyst that usually affects younger people and may grow to 6 inches in diameter.
 A dermoid cyst can contain other types of growths of body tissues such as fat and occasionally bone, hair, and cartilage.

 - Endometriomas or endometrioid cysts: Part of the condition known as endometriosis, this type of cyst is formed when endometrial tissue (the lining tissue of the uterus) is present on the ovaries.
 It affects women during the reproductive years and may cause chronic pelvic pain associated with menstruation.

 - Polycystic-appearing ovary: Polycystic-appearing ovary is diagnosed based on its enlarged size – usually twice that of normal – with small cysts present around the outside of the ovary.

-Although Traditional Chinese Medicine is highly effective you need to allow time for the treatments to work.
+Acupuncture and Chinese medicine are highly effective, but you do need to allow time for the treatments to work.
 Even if you see an immediate improvement in energy, sleep, mood, etc. it often takes at least three months of regular treatments to change existing patterns of disharmony.